-The Soviet electronic intelligence (ELINT) satellite Cosmos 1408 (1982-092A), launched in low Earth orbit (LEO) on 16 September 1982, was destroyed in a Russian anti-satellite (ASAT) weapon test on 15 November 2021.
-The abandoned spacecraft, belonging to the Tselina-D class, with a mass around 1750 kg, traveled through an orbit of high inclination (82.56°) and its intentional fragmentation, which occurred in a decaying orbit with a semi-major axis of 6852.7 km and an eccentricity of 0.00186, led to the generation of a debris cloud comprising more than 1700 trackable pieces - about 1300 of which larger than 10 cm -, as well as about 60,000 fragments greater than 1 cm.
-The altitudes of the cataloged pieces were scattered between 200 and 1500 km, then crossing the most populated regions in LEO [1-2].
+The Soviet electronic intelligence (ELINT) satellite Cosmos 1408 (1982-092A), launched in low Earth orbit (LEO) on September 16, 1982, was destroyed in a Russian anti-satellite (ASAT) weapon test on November 15, 2021.
+The abandoned spacecraft, belonging to the Tselina-D class, with a mass around 1750 kg, traveled through an orbit of high inclination (82.56°) and its intentional fragmentation, which occurred in a decaying orbit with a semi-major axis of 6852.7 km and an eccentricity of 0.00186, led to the generation of a debris cloud comprising more than 1700 trackable pieces - about 1300 of which larger than 10 cm -, as well as about 60,000 fragments greater than 1 cm [1,2].
+The altitudes of the cataloged pieces were scattered between 200 and 1500 km, then crossing the most populated regions in LEO [1,2].

-The ASAT test took place in a region of space hosting crewed assets, such as the International and Chinese space stations, as well as large constellations of satellites, like the SpaceX's Starlink around 550 km.
-As a matter of fact, the debris cloud immediately posed a threat to the International Space Station (ISS) and its crew, forcing astronauts and cosmonauts to undertake safety procedures in the first couple of days following the event.
-The threat also increased for the Tiangong Chinese Space Station (CSS) and its taikonauts, and also for the numerous satellites that orbit, or will be placed, in those regions of space crossed by the Cosmos 1408 evolving debris cloud.
+The ASAT test took place in a region of space hosting crewed assets, such as the International and Chinese space stations, as well as large constellations of satellites, like the SpaceX's Starlink around 550 km.1

+The debris cloud immediately posed a threat to the International Space Station (ISS) and its crew, forcing astronauts and cosmonauts to undertake safety procedures in the first couple of days following the event.
+The threat also increased for the Tiangong Chinese Space Station (CSS) and its taikonauts, and also for the numerous satellites orbiting in those regions of space crossed by the Cosmos 1408 evolving debris cloud.